Remedy-Entertainment/USDBook/src/terminology/specializes.md

 ~~~

 ### Difference between `Inherits` and `Specializes`
-When inspecting the resolved opinions in `world.usd`, notice that the overriden values for `inputs:diffuseGain` and `inputs:specularRoughness` on the base `Metal` propagate fully to `InheritedMaterial`, but not to our specialized `CorrodedMaterial`.
+When inspecting the resolved opinions in `world.usd`, notice that the overridden values for `inputs:diffuseGain` and `inputs:specularRoughness` on the base `Metal` propagate fully to `InheritedMaterial`, but not to our specialized `CorrodedMaterial`.

 | Base Metal Override         | Result on `InheritedMaterial`     | Result on `CorrodedMaterial` |
 |--------------|-----------|------------|